sacredheartsc/selfhosted/README.md

 smartphones), everything falls back to username/password authentication over TLS.

 Authorization is performed using FreeIPA group memberships.
 This is especially handy since FreeIPA supports nested groups.
-For example, all my family members are a member of the FreeIPA group `mylastname`.
-If I want to grant them access to `myapp`, I'll use a FreeIPA group called `role-myapp-access`, and then make the group `mylastname` a member of that group.
+For example, everyone in my family is a member of the FreeIPA group `mylastname`.
+If I want to grant them access to `myapp`, I'll make a FreeIPA group called `role-myapp-access`, and then add the `mylastname` group as a member.

 FreeIPA is also used to provision TLS certificates for all internal hosts.
 For non-managed devices like smartphones, you'll have to install the local FreeIPA